 Institution offering the courses

-Korean language courses are offered under an agreement between the King Sejong Institute Montevideo and Universidad ORT Uruguay.
+The Korean language courses are offered as part of an agreement between the King Sejong Institute in Montevideo and Universidad ORT Uruguay.

-They are open to anyone interested in learning the language and getting to know Korean culture.
+They are open to anyone interested in learning the language and experiencing Korean culture.

-The institute offers two Korean language courses and one culture course.
+The school offers two Korean language courses and one cultural studies course.

-- Spreading Korean language and culture in Uruguay.
+- Promote the Korean language and culture in Uruguay.

-- Collaborate in the exchange of students, teachers, and researchers with various Korean universities.
+- Collaborate on student, faculty, and researcher exchange programs with various Korean universities.

 Course